sdcampbell/sdcampbell.github.io/_posts/2019-07-21-Parsing-Creds-From-Lsass.exe-Dumps-Using-Pypykatz.md

 published: true
 comments: true
 ---
 I rarely use Mimikatz for more than parsing memory dumps of lsass.exe taken with procdump64.exe.
-I'm just not going to risk uploading Mimikatz to the client's environment when I can fly under the radar by using wmiexec.py from Impacket to upload procdump64.exe, run the command to make a dump file from lsass.exe, and download it to be processed offline using Mimikatz on a system that I control.
-If this sounds like a lot of steps, it is.
+I'm just not going to risk running Mimikatz from CrackMapExec or uploading Mimikatz to the client's environment when I can fly under the radar by using wmiexec.py from Impacket to upload procdump64.exe, run the command to make a dump file from lsass.exe, and download it to be processed offline using Mimikatz on a system that I control.
+If this sounds like a lot of extra steps, it is.
 This post is about using a Python3 library to save yourself some work when processing those lsass.exe dump file to get credentials.

 ## About pypykatz